atsushihijikata/gvcf_tools/README.md

 gvcf_tools
 ==========

-handling with gVCF (genome variant call format) files

-Converting gVCF format into several formats.
+Handling with gVCF (genome variant call format) files to convert gVCF into the other formats.

-Currently two formats are supported.
+Currently two formats are available:

  1. multi-FASTA format with variations in the gVCF file.
  2. conventional VCF format.